nxskok/pasias/docs/11-tidying-and-selecting-data.md

 ## 8 B       ay            18
 ```

-You could also ues `gather` to achieve the same effect (with the rows in a different order, but that's not important right now).
+You could also use `gather` to achieve the same effect (with the rows in a different order, but that's not important right now).
 <label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">This always reminds me of the late great Rik Mayall, who in the days before The Young Ones played a character called Kevin Turvey who "investigated" things with long, rambling stories with the rambles ending with "but that's not important right now".</span>